Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Numerical Evaluations

 \section{Numerical Evaluations}

 In this section, we provide numerical evaluations to validate the theoretical results derived in the preceding sections.
-Specifically, we aim to experimentally verify the outcome of Theorem~\ref{thm:training_loss_scaling_law} and demonstrate the optimality of the distribution $p_{\Beta}^{*}(\beta)$ for the reservoir weights under various scenarios.
+Specifically, our objective is to experimentally verify the result of Theorem~\ref{thm:training_loss_scaling_law} and validate the optimality of the distribution $p_{\Beta}^{*}(\cdot)$ for the reservoir weights under various scenarios.